Long-term disability benefits and your pension

 Receiving disability benefits from a long-term disability plan that is not approved

-If you receive long-term disability benefits from a plan that is not approved by Pension Corporation, you will not accumulate pensionable and contributory service in the pension plan while on leave.
+If you receive benefits under a long-term disability plan that is not approved by Pension Corporation, you will not accumulate pensionable and contributory service in the pension plan while on leave.
 The value of your pension will not increase while you are away from your job.

 If this applies to you, you may be able to increase your future pension by buying service as a general leave for the time you were off work and receiving long-term disability benefits.